aileks/shelf-sync/README.md

-# ShelfSync
+# Quillify

-A cute little app to log all the books you've read (or want to read)!
+A simple app to log all the books you've read (or want to read).